vibhor007/ribbon-load-balancer-microservice/README.md

 # Spring-Eureka-Microservice-Example

-a).Developed two microservice
+a).Developed two microservices

      1.school microservice

      2.student microservice

  b).
-Eureka Service (here we can monitor the current running instance)
+Eureka Server (here we can monitor the current running instance)

  Step to test
  1. Start Eureka Service .which is running on http://localhost:8761/